Azure/fta-networking/doc/concepts.md

 - You are responsible for the hosting the DNS name and correct name resolution.

  ## WAF
+ A Web Application Firewall in a PAAS Firewall which inspects requests on their way to an origin web server, and will block requests before they reach the server.
-- Web application firewall is used in context with an Application Gateway, Azure Front Door or Azure CDN.
+- Web application firewall is used in context with an Application Gateway, Azure Front Door or Azure CDN (Preview).
-- WAF provides centralized protection of your web applications from common exploits and vulnerabilities.
-- Deployed at MS Edge locations to get global protection at scale, without sacrificing performance.
+- WAF provides centralized protection of your web applications against a number of layer 7 attack types.
+These include SQL injection attacks, cross-site scripting attacks, large request bodies, malformed HTTP requests, and many others.
+They can also enforce IP address restrictions, including blocking requests from IP addresses known to be used by malicious bots.
+- WAFs can be deployed at the edge (using Front Door or CDN), or regionally on an Application Gateway instance.